 It’s tough to give up and sell a home you’ve been living in for several years because you have an undeniable emotional attachment.
 But you’ve got to let that go.

 The trick is to think of yourself now as a business person, a home seller, rather than as a home owner who is selling a home.
 Try to take a strictly financial view of matters to create distance between you and the home you’ve lived in and made memories in.

 Also, try to think about things from the buyer’s perspective.
 They’re not just buying a piece of property with a structure on it, but a dream and a new life.
-You’re doing something good for them, which will reduce your own emotional attachment and so help you sell your house for the most money in San Antonio.
+You’re doing something good for them, which will reduce your own emotional attachment and so help you sell your house for the most money in South Texas area.